NikkoB702/NBA_Playoffs/README.md

 The dataset used in this project was sourced from Basketball-Reference, a comprehensive online database that provides a wealth of basketball statistics, scores, and historical records for both individual players and teams.

-To collect the data, we employed web scraping techniques using the Pandas library in Python.
-Specifically, we utilized Pandas' read_html function to extract tabular data from the web pages of Basketball-Reference.
+To collect the data, I employed web scraping techniques using the Pandas library in Python.
+Specifically, I utilized Pandas' read_html function to extract tabular data from the web pages of Basketball-Reference.
 The collected data consists of various team-level features and statistics, such as shooting percentages, turnovers, attendance, and overall team performance, for the NBA season under study.

 It's important to note that the data scraping process was conducted in compliance with the terms of service of Basketball-Reference, and the dataset was utilized solely for the purpose of training and evaluating the machine learning model in this project.